Codeinwp/elementor-templater/readme.txt

 * Adjustments to TwentySeventeen CSS full width support

 = 1.0.8 =
-* Fixed issue with template loading for WordPress 4.7 due to functional changes to accomodate the new template for post types.
+* Fixed issue with template loading for WordPress 4.7 due to functional changes to accommodate the new template for post types.
-* Added support for the Enlightenmen theme.
+* Added support for the Enlightenment theme.
-* Fixed: Appearance of site boder caused by .site {margin:21px} in TwentySixteen theme after updating to Elementor 0.11.1 [Topic: 8450675](https://wordpress.org/support/topic/elementor-fullwidth-standard-padding-errer/)
+* Fixed: Appearance of site border caused by .site {margin:21px} in TwentySixteen theme after updating to Elementor 0.11.1 [Topic: 8450675](https://wordpress.org/support/topic/elementor-fullwidth-standard-padding-errer/)
 * Wrapped custom post type function with a conditional check on WP version due to the upcoming post type template support - support to be deprecated!

 = 1.0.7 =
-* Further CSS enhancement for TwentySixteen - resolve the issue with top/bottom baground showing through on both templates
+* Further CSS enhancement for TwentySixteen - resolve the issue with top/bottom background showing through on both templates

 = 1.0.6 =
 * Added strict check for GeneratePress as the active theme for previous update in order to avoid fatal error on title check